ircv3/ircv3-specifications/core/message-tags-3.3.md

 ### Capabilities

-This specification adds the `message-tags` capability.
+This specification adds the `draft/message-tags` capability.
 Clients requesting this capability indicate that they are capable of parsing all well-formed tags, even if they don't handle them specifically.